Date of Award:

 Macroinvertebrate species diversity of unperturbed Amchitka streams was low when compared to that of continental streams.
 The response of this index to seasonal variations in density invalidated its use as a sensitivity index to perturbations in these simply-structured island communities.
 The stability of these low diversity communities was not thoroughly evaluated, since their resistence was not thoroughly tested; the mud spills seemed toxic enough to have decimated most stream populations.
 However, resilience, or the recooperative process, appeared high as indicated by rapid recolonization of native species after abatement.

 Valdez, Richard Ames, "Stability of Stream Communities Exposed to Underground Nuclear Tests on Amchitka, Aleutian Islands, Alaska" (1975).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 1625.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .